 Some definitions first.

 401ks are employer-sponsored deferred-income plans.
 That means that your company offers you a retirement plan.
 You decide how much you want to contribute annually (usually capped at a certain percentage amount, like 6% or 10% of your annual salary).
 These contributions are not taxed by the government until you start taking withdrawals in retirement age.
 A number of companies offer an “employer match” where your company will match your contributions up to a certain percentage.
 So if you pay 6%, your company could match that same 6%, and that’s free money right there.

-IRAs, or individual retirement accounts are also deferred-income plans, similar to the 401k.
+IRAs, or individual retirement accounts are also tax deferred plans.
 Sometimes companies will offer them to employees, but more often than not, individuals have to set them up themselves.
-IRA accounts are generally held by a custodian like a bank or brokerage firm that manages the accounts, but allows the owner to decide what kind of assets to hold in their account, like stocks, bonds, CDs, etc. There are two types of IRAs: traditional ones where you contribute pre-tax income and only pay taxes when you withdraw the money in retirement; Roth IRAs where you contribute after-tax funds that grow tax-free and can be withdrawn tax-free in retirement.
+IRA accounts are generally held by a custodian like a bank or brokerage firm that manages the accounts, but allows the owner to decide what kind of assets to hold in their account, like stocks, bonds, CDs, etc. There are two types of IRAs: traditional IRA where you contribute pre-tax income and only pay taxes when you withdraw the money in retirement; Roth IRA where you contribute after-tax funds that grow tax-free and can be withdrawn tax-free in retirement.

 Difference #1: One is more likely to be offered by an employer than the other.